ministryofjustice/hmpps-tier-sqs-tool/README.md

 ## Renaming from HMPPS Template Kotlin - github Actions

-Once the new repository is deployed.
-Navigate to the repository in github, and select the `Actions` tab.
+Once the new uk.gov.justice.digital.hmpps.hmppstiersqstool.repository is deployed.
+Navigate to the uk.gov.justice.digital.hmpps.hmppstiersqstool.repository in github, and select the `Actions` tab.
-Click the link to `Enable Actions on this repository`.
+Click the link to `Enable Actions on this uk.gov.justice.digital.hmpps.hmppstiersqstool.repository`.

 Find the Action workflow named: `rename-project-create-pr` and click `Run workflow`.
 This workflow will will execute the `rename-project.bash` and create Pull Request for you to review.
 Review the PR and merge.